Appetizer Recipes, Beginner, Christmas Recipes, Dip Recipes, Seasoning and Sauce Recipes

 One thing I know for sure, it’s a Southern thing.
 Some claim it originated right here in Mississippi along the Gulf Coast region.
 I can’t confirm or deny that.
 It’s really addictive served over cream cheese with crackers, the former seems to mellow out the bite from the horseradish sauce.
 But it also pairs well as a sauce for pork and chicken.

-How to Make Jezebel Sauce
+How to make Jezebel sauce

+Remove the pan from the heat and add the prepared horseradish.
 Allow the sauce to cool completely.
-Then transfer it to a covered container and let it chill in the refrigerator for eight hours.
+Then transfer it to a covered container and let it chill in the refrigerator for eight hours before serving.

 When stored in a sealed container, Jezebel sauce will keep in the refrigerator for up to two weeks.
 It can also be frozen for up to three months.
 Just make sure to leave about an inch of headspace at the top to allow for expansion.